idaholab/moose/modules/doc/content/ncrc/applications/hpc_application_template.md

 ## Create a Test Input File

-To demonstrate the use of the binary and to verify that it is operating correctly, create a test input file.
-For example, the following input file models steady-state diffusion and works with any MOOSE-based application.
+To demonstrate the use of {{ApplicationName}} and to verify that it is operating correctly, create a test input file.
+For example, the following input file models steady-state diffusion and works with any MOOSE-based application:

 !listing moose/test/tests/kernels/simple_diffusion/simple_diffusion.i